-The GSW-2692 is an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
-You can easily build on this basic configuration, adding direct full-duplex connections to workstations or servers.
-When the time comes for further expansion, just connect to another hub or switch using one of the Fast Ethernet or Gigabit Ethernet ports.
+This switch isan excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
+In a basic stand-alone configuration, it can provide direct full-duplex connections to workstations or servers.
+When the time comes for further expansion, just connect to another hub or switch using one of the Fast Ethernet ports built into the front panel or a Gigabit Ethernet port on a plug-in SFP transceiver.

 In the figure below, the switch is operating as a collapsed backbone for a small LAN.
-It is providing dedicated 10 Mbps full-duplex connections to workstations, 100 Mbps full-duplex connections to power users, and 1 Gbps full-duplex connections to servers.
+It is providing dedicated 100 Mbps full-duplex connections to workstations and 1000 Mbps full-duplex connections to power users and servers.

-Figure 2-1 Collapsed Backbone
+Figure 2-1.
+Collapsed Backbone